SC4D Homepage BSC File Exchange

 rickmastfan67: Thanks for the compliment!

 Dustin (thundercrack83): Yes, indeed, there isn't a single RHW in any of those pics.
 In fact, as of right now there aren't any RHWs (other than the 2-lane version) anywhere in the entire region.
 (There's no Maxis highways, either, though.)
-It won't stay that way for long, though.
-Wink I've got more than a few surprises in store.
+It won't stay that way for long, though. ;) I've got more than a few surprises in store.

-HabLeUrG: Thanks for the compliments, and thanks for being involved in creating such a fine map. thumbsup I've gotten a great deal of enjoyment out of building on it.
+HabLeUrG: Thanks for the compliments, and thanks for being involved in creating such a fine map. :thumbsup: I've gotten a great deal of enjoyment out of building on it.

 Shadow Assassin: Thanks, I'm flattered to hear that the town layout is to your liking.
 I've got some interesting things planned for it in the next few updates.
 And the RHW may just show up eventually in some form . . .

-HabLeUrG: I can't either.
-Cheesy
+HabLeUrG: I can't either. :D

 RichGray: If you're wondering about the trees, those are the trees by c.p. (aka cycledogg).
 They should be up on the LEX.
-I'm glad to hear you like the region and the country roads, and thanks for the very constructive critique on my commercial area--I will put it to good use. thumbsup
+I'm glad to hear you like the region and the country roads, and thanks for the very constructive critique on my commercial area--I will put it to good use. :thumbsup:

-Joan (Jmouse): Yes, I guess I did give myself a bit of a challenge.
-Cheesy It's been quite fun, though.
+Joan (Jmouse): Yes, I guess I did give myself a bit of a challenge. :D It's been quite fun, though.
 If you're wondering where the city with the McDs is (Wakeman), it's on one of the few larger flat areas on the map, the peninsula toward the middle.
 Here's a more recent region shot, where you can see where Wakeman is.

 -Alex (Tarkus)